vihdzp/pointillism/readme.md

 structs.
 Moreover, you can implement the `Signal` and `SignalMut` traits for your own structs, giving you vast control over the samples you're producing.

+We categorize signals into two broad families.
 Signals that generate audio on their own are called *generators*.
 Their names are suffixed by `Gen`.
 Signals that modify the output from another signal are called *effects*.

-## Compile-time
+### Compile-time

 You can think of pointillism as a compile-time modular synthesizer, where every new struct is its own module.